top of page

 There's an app for that!

 There are many mobile apps that allow you to track when you get your period every month.
-As you enter more data, the app will average out how many days your period lasts (how many days you bleed, and how many days go by in between).
+As you enter more data, the app will average out how many days your period lasts and your average cycle length (how many days from the beginning of one period until the beginning of the next).
 You'll know when you are most fertile (most likely to get pregnant), and when your period is likely to come next.

 You can also use the built-in apps in an iPhone or Fitbit, if you have access to these devices.